Adult Allergy Center

 People do not have to suffer – there are alternatives.
 If the symptoms are infrequent, then antihistamines or nasal sprays may be all that is needed.
 But if problems are persistent or severe, then a course of immunotherapy and food evaluation makes sense.

 We start with a broad series of prick tests that screen for many dust, mold, pollen, mites, and animal irritants.
-Any positives are then further worked up by intradermal testing.
-Follow up in 24 and 48 hours is essential in making sure that your individualized serum mix is safe and effective.
+Any positives are then further evaluated by intradermal testing.

-We have a very comprehensive protocol for evaluating and treating food allergies, which are often a mitigating factor, if not the cause, and if left untreated fail to resolve the patient’s problems.
+We have a very comprehensive protocol for evaluating food allergies, which are often a mitigating factor, if not the cause, and if not identified may fail to resolve the patient’s problems.

 Therapy is instituted with weekly shots given in our office or, when necessary, can be given by your local healthcare provider.
-While symptoms may start to be relieved from the beginning, we expect to see results within 4 months or therapy may be discontinued.
+While symptoms may start to be relieved from the beginning, we expect to see results within 4-6 months, if not, treatment may be re-evaluated, or if necessary discontinued .
 Once the shots provide complete relief, we can reduce the frequency to every two or three weeks and ultimately reduce injections to a once monthly maintenance dose.

 Our success speaks for itself.
 We have resolved the symptoms of many patients suffering with: